 Braithwaite earned a bachelor's degree in Sports Science from the University of West Florida in 1999 and earned his master's degree in Science in Exercise Physiology from Florida State University in 2001.

-Braithwaite competed in both football and basketball at New Berlin Central HS in New Berlin, N.Y.
+Braithwaite competed in both football and basketball at New Berlin Central HS in New Berlin, New York.

 Raimond is a certified member of the Collegiate Strength and Conditioning Coaches Association (CSCCa).

 Raimond was born November 11, 1977. in Queens, New York.
 His wife's name is Jenny.